 - It’s a good idea for me to critique the arguments of 1000-year old people who did not know anything about the cosmic fine-tuning argument – that’s fair!

-- We need to assume that the natural world is explainable using only natural causes before we look at any evidence
+- We need to assume that the natural world is explainable using only natural causes

 - We should assume that natural causes create all life, and then rule out all experimental evidence for intelligent causes that we have today